exercism/cpp/docs/TESTS.md

 and `bob.cpp`.
 For exercises with dashes in their name, the source files are assumed to use underscores, so `word-count` expects `word_count.h` and `word_count.cpp`.
-You may decide that your impementation is sufficiently simple that it can live entirely in the header, in which case you can omit the `cpp` file.
+You may decide that your implementation is sufficiently simple that it can live entirely in the header, in which case you can omit the `cpp` file.

 **Create your initial implementation files before running CMake.**  If